kaser-taylor/crochet-pattern-generator/README.md

 # knitting_generator
-This is a python program that generated knitting patterns based on user specifications and measurements
+This is a python program that generated crochet patterns based on user specifications and measurements